-The next time your neighbor with the emerald green lawn casts a look down their nose at your less than perfect lawn, don’t feel bad.
-The fact of the matter is that your weedy lawn is doing more for your garden, the environment and your wallet than the supposedly “perfect” lawn your neighbor maintains.
+The next time your neighbors with the emerald green lawn cast a look down their noses at your less than perfect lawn, don’t feel bad.
+The fact of the matter is that your weedy lawn is doing more for your garden, the environment, and your wallet than the supposedly “perfect” lawn your neighbor maintains.

 Why Weeds in the Lawn Can Be Helpful